December 15, 2015 snow storm damage:

 Rose Lake West Segment

-- •In May 2014, the segment was cleared from Stairway portage to the South Lake trail.
-There wasn’t much work between the South Lake trail and the Partridge Camp trail.
+- • In May 2014, the segment was cleared from Stairway portage to the South Lake trail.
+There wasn't much work between the South Lake trail and the Partridge northwest camp trail.
 The access spurs to the iconic Rose Cliffs Spire and its west facing photo shoot location were reopened.

 Mucker Lake/ Sock lake segment